Cosmological higher-curvature gravities: Higher-order gravities and their structure on FLRW configurations

 where $g_{ab}$ is the FLRW metric given in Equation \eqref{eq:flrwans}.
 This implies that the whole system of Einstein equations reduces to a system of two coupled ordinary differential equations.
 At this point, evaluation of Equations \eqref{eq:eomgennocos1} and \eqref{eq:eomgennocos2} on the background \eqref{eq:flrwansf1} and subsequent use of Equation \eqref{eq:geneomcos} reveals that:

 Since $s_1(t)$ and $s_2(t)$ are precisely the unique independent components of the gravitational equations of motion, we conclude. \end{proof}

 Proposition \ref{prop:eomflrw} provides us with a very convenient way to compute the equations of motion of any theory for (comoving) FLRW ans\"atze \eqref{eq:flrwansf1}.
 In particular, one just needs to evaluate the corresponding higher-curvature Lagrangian $\mathcal{L}(g^{ab},R_{abcd})$ on the configuration \eqref{eq:flrwans} and carry out the functional derivatives of the resulting reduced Lagrangian with respect to $a$ and $F$ (and setting afterwards $F(t)=1$ if desired).
-Consequently, it would be extremely convenient for the study of cosmological solutions of higher-order gravities to have a better understanding on the structure of higher-curvature terms when evaluated on the FLRW ansatz \eqref{eq:flrwans}.
+This approach corresponds to the so-called principle of symmetric criticality \cite{Palais:1979rca}, which may be considered as a classical counterpart of the celebrated mini-superspace formalism in the context of Loop Quantum Gravity \cite{DeWitt:1967yk,Dewitt:1968lxx}.

+It would be extremely convenient for the study of cosmological solutions of higher-order gravities to have a better understanding on the structure of higher-curvature terms when evaluated on the FLRW ansatz \eqref{eq:flrwans}.
 To this aim, it is appropriate to express all curvature invariants in terms of Weyl tensors $W_{abcd}$ \eqref{eq:Weyl}, traceless Ricci tensors $Z_{ab}$ \eqref{eq:TraclessR} and Ricci scalars $R$ \eqref{eq:RicS}.
 This is clearly useful, since metrics of the form given at Equation \eqref{eq:flrwans} are conformally flat:

 Hence any higher-curvature term containing Weyl tensors will exactly vanish on FLRW configurations, so we may forget about them for the computation of the subsequent equations of motion on such backgrounds.
 We need, thus, to concentrate on those terms made up with traceless Ricci tensors and Ricci scalars.
 For that, we observe that: